Skip to main content

 Khemta Taal is composed of 12 matras (beats) organized into 4 equal vibhags (divisions) of 3 beats each.
 Its rhythmic pattern is marked by 3 taalis (claps) and 1 khaali (wave), creating a lively and balanced feel.

-The Theka (foundational phrase) for Khemta Taal is presented below in a single, unified table, structured for clarity and ease of reading.
+The Theka (foundational phrase) for Khemta Taal is presented below, broken down by its four divisions for clarity.

 Khemta Taal Theka (12 Beats)